loginom/loginom-help-en-omegat/data/visualization/chart/README.md

 ### Chart Configuration

 The fields that can be used as the chart axes are displayed in the left list.
-For this purpose, it is required to drag (Drag&Drop) necessary fields to the chart construction area holding down with the left mouse button: to the upper part - the Y axis is st, to the lower part - the X axis is set.
+For this purpose, it is required to drag (Drag&Drop) necessary fields to the chart construction area holding down with the left mouse button: to the upper part - the Y axis is set, to the lower part - the X axis is set.
 When setting the Y axis, the series addition is configured, namely:

 * **Type**: the chart type is set.
 * **Name**: series name (namely, the definite graphic chart).
 This name will be displayed in the chart legend.